charvishukla/cse151a-pokemon-project/README.md

 - **Categorical Variable Encoding**
   - For categorical data such as `artist`, `type`, `super type`, `publisher`,  `console-name`, etc. we will be using encoding techniques such as one-hot encoding and oridnal encoding to be able to use these variables in our ML models.

+---
+## TODO

+-> Encode categorical variables
+-> drop extreme values from the $$$ data
+-> play around with different combinations of inputs and outputs for the linear regression model -> Ask TAs if we can now include the image data or not